David Koch (television presenter): Recognition

+Parodies

-Koch has written several practical books on family and business financial management; he has also published a book of jokes compiled from his daily joke segment on TV.
-The book was parodied in an episode of The Chaser's War on Everything where reading jokes from "Kochie" was the only thing that got a laugh at a stand-up comedy club.
-In a survey conducted by Money Management newspaper, his peers recognised him as one of the 10 most influential people of all time in the financial services industry.
-There may be a conflict of interest in this recognition he received from Money Management newspaper given he set up the publication via his trade publishing group Australian Financial Press (see above).
+After he had published a book of jokes compiled from his daily joke segment on TV, the book was parodied in an episode of The Chaser's War on Everything where reading jokes from "Kochie" was the only thing that got a laugh at a stand-up comedy club.

 Koch was frequently parodied on the television show Comedy Inc., in which he was played by Paul McCarthy.
 Reader's Digest listed him in the top 50 Most Trusted Australians.